Kiuwan logo

 The success of the company’s DevSecOps culture should also be measured.
 Employees in both security and development can be surveyed to ensure appropriate feedback and provide an opportunity to improve and build better relationships throughout the company.

-By following these five critical steps throughout DevSecOps, the development cycle can become more cost-effective by reducing defect remediation, the number of release candidates required for a single release, and rework.
+By following these five critical steps throughout DevSecOps, the development cycle can become more cost-effective by reducing defect remediation, reducing the number of release candidates required for a single release, and reworking.

-These steps also ensure that every team member not only adds value but feels valued as well.
+These steps also ensure that every team member adds value and feels valued.
 This peer-based system relieves siloing and encourages collaboration.

 The Need for Security Continues to Grow

-The increasingly rapid pace of software development and release often leaves application security teams overwhelmed with making sure all products meet necessary security standards while maintaining a timely release schedule.
-The primary goal of delivering better software faster can be achieved by incorporating security testing into planning and design.
+The increasingly rapid pace of software development and release often overwhelms application security teams with the task of ensuring all products meet necessary security standards while maintaining a timely release schedule.
+Incorporating security testing into planning and design can help achieve the primary goal of delivering better software faster.

-Combining development and security throughout the development lifecycle reduces the effort required to detect and remediate issues.
-If everyone has security in mind as they develop applications and solutions, fewer defects and security issues will make it into a release candidate.
+Combining development and security throughout the lifecycle reduces the effort required to detect and remediate issues.
+If everyone considers security as they develop applications and solutions, fewer defects and security issues will make it into a release candidate.

-Security should become a shared responsibility integrated into the development and security life cycles, leading core functional teams to collaborate more seamlessly throughout all the stages of the software development life cycle (SDLC).
+Security should become a shared responsibility integrated into the development and security life cycles, leading core functional teams to collaborate more seamlessly throughout all the software development life cycle (SDLC) stages.
 DevSecOps empowers CI/CD systems, improving efficiency by enabling organizations to find and fix security flaws in real time.

 These security-minded organizations acknowledge the threat of vulnerabilities so they can get down to proactively preventing security events through the power of their developer–security culture.